 - Taipei 1 day itinerary — How to spend 24 hours in Taipei & what to do in Taipei for 1 day perfectly?

 How to get to Yilan from Taipei

-There are two main ways to get to Yilan from Taipei.
+There are 3 main way to get to Yilan from Taipei.

 From Taipei main station (train station) or Songshan train station, you buy tickets to Yilan station, take 1 hour 30 minutes, Ticket price: 200-250TWD.

 Kuo-Kuang bus: Ticket price 240TWD/trip, It takes about 50 minutes